Chris35Wills/twitter_data_visualisation/twitter_project_notes.md

 Possible to map the recent flood events in the UK by considering the spread of hashtags like #flood or #stormfrank?

-### Meme idea
+### Meme ideas

-Memes are abundant with twitter, facebook etc. and as positive as many see them, others are more skeptical, arguing that some think more of the ME in MEME (see [here for example](http://www.theatlantic.com/entertainment/archive/2015/11/pray-for-paris-empathy-facebook/416196/)).
+Memes are abundant with twitter, facebook etc. and are more and more seen as empathy buttons (see [here for example](http://www.theatlantic.com/entertainment/archive/2015/11/pray-for-paris-empathy-facebook/416196/)).
+Otehr sar emore skeptical about their use.

-Use hashtag data to consider how these memes spread through time and space relative to specific events?
+Could use hashtag data to consider how these memes spread through time and space relative to specific events?

 ## Useful packages: